Chart Color Schemes

 Health performance in Ormiston is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Ormiston faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 58% of the total population (4,139 people), compared to 54.2% across Greater Brisbane.
+The rate of private health cover is high at approximately 58% of the total population (~4,139 people), compared to 54.2% across Greater Brisbane.

-The most common medical conditions in the area are arthritis and asthma, impacting 9.5 and 7.9% of residents respectively.
-Sixty-six point two percent of residents declared themselves completely clear of medical ailments, compared to 64.6% across Greater Brisbane.
-Twenty-seven point one percent of residents are aged 65 and over (1,939 people), which is higher than the 25.3% in Greater Brisbane.
-Health outcomes among seniors in Ormiston are above average, performing even better than the general population in health metrics.
+The most common medical conditions are arthritis and asthma, impacting 9.5 and 7.9% of residents respectively.
+A total of 66.2% of residents declare themselves completely clear of medical ailments, compared to 64.6% across Greater Brisbane.
+As of June 2021, 27.1% of residents are aged 65 and over (1,939 people), which is higher than the 25.3% in Greater Brisbane.
+Health outcomes among seniors in Ormiston are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health